-- 1. The completed Graduate Studies Application for Admission. (\$25.00 fee waived if completed online.) - 2.
+- 1. The completed Graduate Studies Application for Admission. - 2.
 Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts sent directly from all previously attended colleges or universities.
 Applicants must have: - a.
 Earned a Bachelor's degree. - b.
-A minimum cumulative GPA of a 2.9 or higher on a 4.0 scale. - If an applicant does not have a minimum undergraduate GPA of 2.9 on a 4.0 scale, they must take COU 500: Introduction to the Graduate Experience during the first semester and receive a grade of B- or better.
-During this semester, the Conditional Admit is not allowed to take more than 9 hours (including COU 500). - c.
+A minimum undergraduate cumulative GPA of a 3.0 or higher on a 4.0 scale. \ Applicants not meeting this criterion must take two credit hours of COU 502, Introduction to Professional Counseling Identity, during the first two semesters and receive a grade of B- or better.
+During this semester, the Conditional Admit is not allowed to take more than 9 hours. - c.
 International applicants must complete the above requirements in addition to the International applicant requirements explained in the Graduate Catalog. - 3.
 Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts sent directly from all colleges or universities where Master's level work has been in progress and/or completed.
 In order to ensure each transfer student's academic success, the program director reserves the right to place students on probationary status upon admission.
-In addition, any transfer student who has been dismissed from another university's graduate program and is admitted to one of Heidelberg's graduate programs will be admitted on probationary status.
+In addition, any transfer student who has been dismissed from another university's graduate program and is admitted to one of Heidelberg's graduate programs will be admitted on probationary status. - 4.
+Heidelberg University offers students the opportunity to enroll in fall or summer semesters.
+All students are required to complete the New Student Orientation held prior

-- 4. Heidelberg University offers a rolling admission system in which students may enroll in fall, spring, or summer semesters.
-Students who wish to begin taking classes during the spring or summer semesters are required to complete an Online version of the New Student Orientation prior to registration eligibility.
-All students are also required to attend the on campus New Student Orientation held prior to the fall semester.
-Verification of completion of the Online New Student Orientation is required prior to class registration. - Completion of at least the equivalent of twelve semester hours in the behavioral sciences from an accredited institution.
+- to the fall and summer semester. - Completion of at least the equivalent of twelve semester hours in the behavioral sciences from an accredited institution.
 The hours completed in behavioral sciences should include a minimal understanding of research/quantitative methods and abnormal behavior. - a.
 In cases where the applicant is judged to be deficient in the behavioral sciences, he/she may be required to successfully complete appropriate undergraduate courses without graduate credit before admission on a regular status is granted. - 6.
 Upon receipt/completion of items 1 through 5 above, Conditional Admits may enroll in any of the Foundation courses (COU 502, 503, 505, and/or 532), not to exceed 9 semester hours, while completing the admission process.